skbabagit/skbabagit.github.io/_pages/publications.md

 ### Journal Papers in preparation/under review
  1. Khurshid S., Donzis D.A. and others.
-Emergence of universal scaling in isotropic turbulence (Under Review).
+Emergence of universal scaling in isotropic turbulence (Under Review) [arXiv](https://arxiv.org/abs/2211.06307){:target="_blank"} .

  1. Khurshid S., Donzis D. A. Emergence of anomalous scaling in compressible turbulence (In preparation).